Timelapse of the Future

+Boswell spent six months on production, beginning in mid-2018, with several months of research prior.
+It was initially conceived as an art installation without dialogue, but later changed due to the weight of the subject matter.
+The film's soundtrack combines original music with stock audio; the former was later released in an album titled The Arrow of Time.

-After six months of production, it was released on YouTube and screened on several venues; it also won the 2020 Webby Awards.
-The film became viral, garnering millions of views and generally positive reviews.
-The film is also the inspiration of a song and music video by Noah Cyrus; she praised the existential elements of the film.
-A spin-off, Life Beyond, was later made.
+Timelapse of the Future was released on Boswell's YouTube channel melodysheep and screened on several venues; it also won the 2020 Webby Awards.
+The film became viral, garnering millions of views and received positive reviews for its audiovisual craft, though some of the plot points were noted as mere speculations.
+The film inspired a song and music video by Noah Cyrus.

 Plot

 The film opens and closes with a quote by Helen Keller: "Everything has its wonders, even darkness and silence.
 And I learn, whatever state I may be in, therein to be content."

 The Anthropocene era begins.
 Following natural events, humans land on Mars, and Earth's magnetic field flips.
-Comet Hale-Bopp returns in the year 3357, followed by extreme sea-level rise, an asteroid impact, and Antares going supernova.
-The Sahara becomes tropical in the year 14,811, and Voyager 1 passes Gliese 445 in the year 38,874.
-In the year 97,583, supervolcano Yellowstone erupts, followed by the Apollo 11 footprints fading in the year 968,657, and Betelgeuse going supernova.
-Next, a gamma-ray burst occurs, Phobos becoming a ring system, whereas Saturn's rings disappear.
-Antarctica then melts in the year 43,343,155, followed by a significant asteroid impact in the year 70,606,131, and the formation of a supercontinent in the year 153,793,159.
-The Sun's luminosity increases in the year 427,821,025, causing plants to die in the year 833,270,413, followed by life as a whole in the year 2,952,729,059.
-The Sun then expands and becomes a red giant — destroying Earth in the process — before dying as a white dwarf in the year 7,650,412,497.
+Comet Hale-Bopp returns in the year 4385, followed by extreme sea-level rise, an asteroid impact, and Antares going supernova.
+The Sahara becomes tropical in the 15th millennium, constellations begin to wander, Voyager 1 passes Gliese 445 in the 39th millennium, and the Interglacial Period ends.
+The Yellowstone supervolcano erupts within 100,000 years, followed by the Apollo 11 footprints fading within a million years, Betelgeuse going supernova, and stone monuments eroding.
+Next, a gamma-ray burst occurs, Phobos becomes a ring system, and Saturn's rings disappear.
+Antarctica melts within 50 million years, followed by a significant asteroid impact by the year 70 million (7 × 107), and the formation of a supercontinent by the year 150 million (1.5 × 108).
+The Sun's luminosity increases 300 million years later, causing plants to die 400 million more years down the line, followed by life as a whole in the year 3 billion (3 × 109) as oceans evaporate.
+The Sun then expands and becomes a red giant — destroying Earth in the process — before dying as a white dwarf in the year 7.65 billion.
 Other stars then slowly die, making the universe end in a whimper.
-The last red dwarfs die in the year 100,000,000,000,000.
+The last red dwarfs die in the year 100 trillion (1014).

 With stars having completely run out of fuel, the Degenerate Era begins.
 The universe contains pulsars, black holes, and brown dwarfs, barely lit up by white dwarfs.
 Over time, gravity ejects most cosmic remnants into the freezing interstellar space.
 Notably, neutron stars may collide and make superluminous supernovae.
 Extraterrestrial life might live around aging white dwarfs, which someday die and become black dwarfs.
 At some point, the supermassive black hole at the center of each galaxy will suck up all degenerate matter that fails to escape it, a similar process to the fate of the Sun.